Dasha Minina

 What do you attribute your success to?

-I attribute my success to my immigrant work ethic and the deep pride I carry for my family—especially the influence of my father, who inspired my entrepreneurial drive.
-Coming to the United States and becoming a female patent inventor in a male-dominated technology sector has taught me how to break barriers through discipline, creativity, and resilience.
+I attribute my success to my immigrant work ethic and the deep pride I carry for my family, especially the influence of my father, who shaped my entrepreneurial drive.
+Building a life in the United States and becoming the sole female inventor on a U.S. patent in a male-dominated technology sector taught me discipline, creativity, and resilience.

 What’s the best career advice you’ve ever received?

-The best career advice I’ve ever received is to keep moving forward, even when the journey feels overwhelming.
-My experience as an immigrant and as a woman who faced gender-based challenges early in my career has taught me that perseverance and consistency create opportunities that talent alone cannot.
+The best career advice I’ve ever received is to keep moving forward, even when the path feels overwhelming.
+My experience as an immigrant and as a woman who faced gender-based barriers early in my career taught me that perseverance and consistency open doors that talent alone cannot.
+Staying focused, taking the next step, and refusing to slow down, especially when it’s difficult, has been the foundation of every opportunity I’ve built.

 What advice would you give to young women entering your industry?

-My advice to young women entering the beauty and technology industries is simple: don’t give up.
-There will be moments of doubt, setbacks, and even sexism—I’ve experienced them myself, and yes, there were times I cried from exhaustion or frustration.
-But I kept going to make my parents proud and to build something bigger than myself.
-Stay resilient, stay focused, and remember that the industry needs your leadership, creativity, and courage.
+My advice to young women entering the beauty and technology industries is straightforward: don’t give up.
+You will face moments of doubt and setbacks, and there will be days when the process feels overwhelming, and I’ve had those moments myself.
+But I kept going to honor my parents’ sacrifices and to build something bigger than myself.
+Stay resilient, stay focused, and keep moving forward.
+This industry needs your leadership, your ideas, and your courage more than ever.

 What are the biggest challenges or opportunities in your field right now?